azkadev/bark/README.md

 ## Product / Services

 1. **Clone Bot / Userbot**
-  Hai kamu ingin punya bot / userbot dengan banyak features?.
+  Hi, do you want to have a bot / userbot with lots of features?.
   - **Features**:
     - **Repeat Message**
     - **Manage Chat Private / Channel / Group**